Have you been considering taking the leap to become a freelance writer?

 So, I started trying to think of online side hustles I could start to make extra money.

-With that in mind, the first thing I did was research freelance writing.
-What I found via Google search was a wealth of information from freelance writers who also began with little to no experience.
+Google provided a wealth of information from freelance writers who also began with little to no experience.
 From freelance writing blogs to online courses, there was plenty of information to help me get started.

 Despite some setbacks and a few bouts of imposter syndrome, I eventually found success.
 In fact, just six months after I started freelance writing part-time, I was making an extra $800-1,200 a month!
 After another six months, I was able to quit my job to become a full-time freelance writer.